yousufk1729/slurpGPT/README.md

 # slurpGPT
 GPT implementation using only PyTorch to generate text similar to a training example.

 ### *Archived.
-I think I got the educational value I intended to get from this project (not bad for my first time using Python and PyTorch).
-Eventually, I will rewrite this using a different architecture, some abstraction (using a tokenization/transformer library), better testing (e.g. LAMBADA), more performance optimizations, hyperparameter testing, a cloud GPU service, etc.*
+I think I got the educational value I intended to get from this project (not bad for my first time using Python and PyTorch).*

 ## Motivation

 The transformer architecture is incredibly important and it’s time for us to implement it.
-We will only use PyTorch instead of using higher-level libraries (tiktokenizer, sentencepiece, langchain, huggingface) and API wrappers.
+We will only use PyTorch instead of using higher-level libraries (tiktokenizer, sentencepiece, langchain, huggingface) or creating an API wrapper (hackathon-style).

+## Tokenizer

+The tokenizer is an unfaithful reproduction of OpenAI’s GPT-2 tokenizer; it uses the common byte-pair encoding algorithm (BPE) with a regex pattern to prevent unnecessary merges [1, section 2.2].
+The implementation is quite simple: I used Karpathy’s code as a starting point and I copied the regex pattern directly from OpenAI’s tiktokenizer library [2] [3].

+When training, I cut off the vocabulary size at 1000 to decrease computation time (3-4 minutes).
+I trained the tokenizer on a small corpus of Shakespeare’s plays, originally created by Karpathy [4].

+To play around with the full GPT-2 tokenization, I suggest this app I found: (link) [5].

-## Architecture
+## GPT Architecture
-This project has the following files:
-- tokenizer.py: Custom tokenizer using GPT-4 regex pattern + BPE algorithm.
-Hyperparameter for vocab size.
-- gpt.py: Custom GPT using typical decoder-only transformer architecture (multi-headed self-attention/feedforward blocks w/ layer normalization/residual connections/dropout).
-Older version had 10.8 million parameters, newer version has a modest 23,211,008 parameters.
-- train_tokenizer.py: Trains the tokenizer.
-- train_gpt.py: Trains the model.
-Has most hyperparameters.
-- generate.py: Generates either random text or text from an input prompt, where the model will continue where you left off.
-Only 1 parameter for amount of tokens to generate.

-This implementation is based primarily on Andrej Karpathy’s deep learning and tokenizer tutorials and the seminal paper *Attention Is All You Need*.
-I think these resources do a better job of explaining theory.
+The theory behind this architecture is primarily based on OpenAi’s GPT-2 paper, which is itself based on the GPT-1 paper and four other seminal papers: Attention Is All You Need, Layer Normalization, Deep Residual Learning for Image Recognition, and Dropout [1, section 2.3] [6] [7] [8] [9] [10].
+I’m quite happy to see that the University of Toronto appears on a few of these papers because it makes my tuition cost feel slightly more justified.

+The implementation is based on Karpathy’s GPT implementations, which I highly recommend for any student [11] [12].
+I was also frequently checking PyTorch documentation, which itself links to many of the above papers.

+If I had to summarize, I would describe the model as a simple decoder-only transformer with blocks containing multi-head attention and a feedforward network, with some tricks (layer norm, dropout, residuals w/ scaled weights, weight tying) to improve computation/avoid overfitting.
+The total model has () parameters.

+Below is a flowchart with relevant details.
+The code is also quite heavily annotated.

+(I will eventually make this into a flowchart)

+(Input text) → Token embedding + positional embedding → N blocks →

+Each block: LayerNorm → Multi-Head Attention with Causal Masking → Dropout → Residual Connection -> LayerNorm → Feed Forward (single hidden layer with 4x nodes, GELU)→ Dropout → Residual Connection →

+Output of N blocks → layer norm → linear layer (de-embedding/output projection) → (Output text)

+To match GPT-2:
+- Weight tying input embedding weights with output projection weights
+- GeLU in feedforward networks
+- Scaled initialization for residual projection weights
+- Pre-layer normalization along with additional layer normalization after all blocks

+PyTorch-specific:
+- Flash attention to make the scaled dot-products compute faster

 ## Training/Results
-An earlier version of my model used character-level tokenization and [this](https://github.com/karpathy/ng-video-lecture/blob/master/input.txt) Shakespeare dataset compiled by Karpathy.
-It trained for around 2 hours on my laptop's GTX 1650.
+I used various weights for different training speeds, including weights recommended by Karpathy in his implementations [11] [12].
+This model trained for (time) on my laptop's GTX 1650.
 The model acts as a *Lorem ipsum* generator with Shakespearean flavour.
-For example:
+For example, here is some text from an older version:

 > **KING RICHARD II:**
 > Ratcliff more fable than all proud;